Hasaber8/Hasaber8.github.io/content/posts/chef-flashing-guide.md

 ---
-title: "Motorola One Power Custom Rom Flashing Guide"
+title: "Motorola One Power aka Chef Custom Rom Flashing Guide"
 date: 2020-07-07 10:24:00 +0530
 ---

-# Motorola One Power aka Chef Custom rom flashing guide!

 ### In this guide we will be installing LineageOS official build.
 (Same guide can be used to flash any other custom rom!)